Terms & Definitions

 This is the distance between the minor and major diameters of the thread measured radially.

-Length the portion of the fastener with threads.
+The length of the portion of the fastener with threads.

 TIN/ZINC ALLOY ELECTROPLATING

-Tin/zinc alloy coatings (typically 70% tin and 30% zinc) are applied to threaded fasteners to provide a corrosion resistant coating.
+Tin/zinc alloy coatings (typically 70% tin and 30% zinc) are applied to threaded fasteners to provide a corrosion-resistant coating.
 One of the advantages of such coatings is that bimetallic corrosion will not occur when placed into contact with such metals as aluminum or steel.

 A rotational moment: it is a measure of how much twisting is applied to a fastener.
 The units used to measure torque are in the form of force times length.
-Usually measured if metric units are used or pounds feet when imperial units are used.
+Usually measured if metric units are used or pounds-feet when imperial units are used.

 Unified National Extra Fine (UNEF) is a Unified thread form with a very fine pitch that are typically used on instruments and parts requiring a fine adjustment.